top of page

 Why we are going

-The Training Needs Assessment (TNA) for the Project Implementation Unit identified operational exposure to Material Recovery Facilities (MRF) and Mechanical Biological Treatment (MBT) plants as the single most significant training gap.
-Technical classroom instruction alone cannot bridge the distance to the real-world operational complexities of these reference systems.
+The Training Needs Assessment (TNA) for the Project Implementation Unit identified operational exposure to Material Recovery Facilities (MRF) and Mechanical Biological Treatment (MBT) plants as the most significant training gap.

 This study visit is scheduled strategically before the commencement of procurement phases to ensure that delegates carry a verified operational reference into the finalization of technical specifications and the subsequent supervision of project contracts.